code16/sharp/docs/guide/style-visual-theme.md

 ### Login and menu logos

 By default, the `config('sharp.name')` is displayed on the login page and on top of the menu.
-You can if you wish display images instead: Sharp will look for PNGs named `login-icon.png` and `menu-icon.png`, in a `/public/sharp-assets/` directory.
-Note that :
-- `login-icon.png` is limited to 200 pixels in width and 100 pixels in height,
-- and `menu-icon.png` must fit in 150 pixels in width and 50 pixels in height.

-If you need to configure the image files URLs, you can do it with this config:
+If you want to show custom logo, you can do it with this config:

 ```php
 // config/sharp.php